nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 response header fields and metadata, a payload body, and optionally trailer header fields.

-This content type consists of a canonically-serialized ({{canonical-cbor}}) CBOR array containing:

-1. The text string "htxg" to serve as a file signature, followed by
-1. Alternating member names encoded as text strings (Section 2.1 of
-   {{!RFC7049}}) and member values, with each value consisting of a single CBOR item with a type and meaning determined by the member name.

-This specification defines the following member names with their associated
-values:

-"request"
+CNOTE Chrome ToT currently implements a different serialization than spec, outlined below.

+1. The first 3 bytes of the content represents the length of the CBOR encoded section, encoded in network byte (big-endian) order.
+1. Then, immediately follows a CBOR-encoded array containing 2 elements:
+(This is derived from the section 5 of the old spec)
-: A map from request header field names to values, encoded as byte strings ({{!RFC7049}}, section 2.1).
-The request header fields MUST include two pseudo-header fields (Section 8.1.2.1 of {{!RFC7540}}):
+  * a map of request header field names to values, encoded as byte strings, with ":method", and ":url" pseudo header fields

-  * `':method'`: The method of the request (Section 4 of {{!RFC7231}}).
-  * `':url'`: The effective request URI of the request (Section 5.5 of
-    {{!RFC7230}}).

-"request payload"

-: A byte string ({{!RFC7049}}, section 2.1) containing the request payload body (Section 3.3 of {{!RFC7230}}).

-CNOTE Chrome ToT currently lacks support for "request payload".

-"response"

-: A map from response header field names to values, encoded as byte strings ({{!RFC7049}}, section 2.1).
-The response header fields MUST include one pseudo-header field (Section 8.1.2.1 of {{!RFC7540}}):
+  * a map from response header field names to values, encoded as byte strings, with a ":status" pseudo-header field containing the status code (encoded as 3 ASCII letter byte string)

-  * `':status'`: The response's 3-digit status code (Section 6 of
-    {{!RFC7231}}]).

-"payload"

-: A byte string ({{!RFC7049}}, section 2.1) containing the response payload body (Section 3.3 of {{!RFC7230}}).

-"trailer"

-: A map of trailer header field names to values, encoded as byte strings (Section 2.1 of {{!RFC7049}}).

-CNOTE Chrome ToT currently lacks support for "trailer".

-A parser MAY return incremental information while parsing `application/http-exchange+cbor` content.

-Members "request", "response", and "payload" MUST be present.
-If one is missing, the parser MUST stop and report an error.

-The member names MUST appear in the order:

-1. "request"
-1. "request payload"
-1. "response"
-1. "payload"
-1. "trailer"

-If a member name is not a text string, appears out of order, or is followed by a value not matching its description above, the parser MUST stop and report an error.

-If the parser encounters an unknown member name, it MUST skip the following item and resume parsing at the next member name.

-CNOTE Chrome ToT currently emits error on an unknown member name.
+1. Then, immediately follows the response body, encoded in MI. (note that this doesn't have the length 3 bytes like the CBOR section does)

 ### Example ## {#example-application-http-exchange}

+CNOTE The below example is obsolete.

 An example `application/http-exchange+cbor` file representing a possible exchange with <https://example.com/> follows, in the extended diagnostic format